whitehamster26/wh-converter/README.md

 <p>Just follow this command <code>wh-conv -p XXX-YYY</code> to set another pair</p>
 <p>After that you can see actual rate of this pair just using <code>wh-conv</code></p>
 <p><strong>Sometimes you can see "API error" exception.</strong></p>
 <p>Unfortunately alphavantage (which API I use) doesn't support some currencies.
-If programm
+If application
 doesn't able to parse server answer it throws this exception.</p>

 <h3>Convert currency</h3>